kubesphere/website/content/.history/en/docs/installing-on-linux/public-cloud/install-kubesphere-on-qingcloud-vms_20220517172059.md

 ## Architecture

 This example prepares six machines of **Ubuntu 16.04.6**.
-You will create two load balancers, and deploy three control plane nodes and etcd nodes on three of the machines.
-You can configure these control plane and etcd nodes in `config-sample.yaml` created by KubeKey (Please note that this is the default name, which can be changed by yourself).
+You will create two load balancers, and deploy three master and etcd nodes on three of the machines.
+You can configure these master and etcd nodes in `config-sample.yaml` created by KubeKey (Please note that this is the default name, which can be changed by yourself).

 ![ha-architecture](/images/docs/installing-on-linux/installing-on-public-cloud/deploy-kubesphere-on-qingcloud-instances/ha-architecture.png)